Renitent lines: Abstract

 \section{Abstract}

-There are many examples for point sets in finite geometry, which behave ``almost regularly'' in some (well-defined) sense, for instance they have ``almost regular'' line-intersection numbers.
+There are many examples for point sets in finite geometry which behave ``almost regularly'' in some (well-defined) sense, for instance they have ``almost regular'' line-intersection numbers.
 In this paper we investigate point sets of a desarguesian affine plane, for which there exist some (sometimes: many) parallel classes of lines, such that almost all lines of one parallel class intersect our set in the same number of points (possibly mod $p$, the characteristic).
 The lines with exceptional intersection numbers are called {\em renitent}, and we prove results on the (regular) behaviour of these renitent lines.
+As a consequence of our results, we also prove geometric properties of codewords of the $\mathbb{F}_p$-linear code generated by characteristic vectors of lines of $\mathrm{PG}(2,q)$.